h2o/picotls/t/virt/README.md

 end of it.

 ## build the linux kernel, v5.6
-build_kernel v5.6
+build_kernel v5.6 6

-clone, checkout v5.6 and compile the kernel for kvm usage (with kvm optimizations)
+clone, checkout v5.6 and compile the kernel with 6 threads for kvm usage (with kvm optimizations)

 ## Create tap for nw